 While not every meeting has an agenda, the most effective ones do.
 It doesn’t have to be wordy, but the meeting should have a purpose with a desired outcome in order to be effective.
 We have provided 14 free editable and printable meeting agenda template examples to help you prepare the perfect agenda for your meeting.

 In the modern world, it is no secret that many people dread meetings.
 This is because they dread gatherings that don’t feel structured, drag on for too long, and don’t respect their time.
-By creating a meeting agenda, you are able to run meetings that feel worthy of the time of those in attendance.
+By setting meeting goals and creating a meeting agenda, you are able to run meetings that feel worthy of the time of those in attendance.
 See also meeting minutes template.

 What Is a Meeting Agenda?

-A meeting agenda is a document created before the meeting.
+A meeting agenda is a document created before the meeting that lists the agenda items and how much time will be devoted to each item.
 It is created by the person who is running the meeting.

 A meeting agenda is effective when it clearly states the meeting’s goals and discussion topics.
 This keeps everyone in attendance on the same page and gives the person running the meeting an idea of how to run things.

-The agenda should list the discussion topics in order.
+The agenda should list the agenda items or discussion topics in order.
 These can be listed as bullet points.
 In fact, brevity is often better when it comes to an agenda, since the important factor here is clarity.

 It is hard to keep the meeting on topic if anything is vaguely written.